 HIGH: Azawakhs have keen vision, speed and stamina.
 They are agile with high endurance and must have daily exercise.

-They should be leashed or exercised in an enclosed area because of their strong hunting instincts; otherwise, they may view smaller animals as prey and chase them.
+They should be leashed or exercised in an enclosed area because of their strong hunting instincts.
+Otherwise, they may view smaller animals as prey and chase them.

 HIGH: Azawakh dogs have a number of health issues to be aware of, including:

-Check out this video of a very talkative azawakh:
+Check out this video of a very talkative Azawakh:

-5. Where to Adopt One?
+5. Where to Adopt an Azawakh?

-Although the azawakh is a rare breed, purebred dogs can sometimes be found in shelters and rescues.
+Although the Azawakh is a rare breed, purebred dogs can sometimes be found in shelters and rescues.
 Start with our adoptable dog search first and check your local resources.